maryamSoli/Data-Science-Course/README.md

 graphic information, spending habits, promotional responses, and purchasing behaviors. we will conduct hypothesis tests to uncover insights about customer behaviors and char- acteristics.
+## Assignment 2
+In this assignment, the goal is to improve our real-world data skills through more emphasis on Exploratory Data Analysis.
+The purpose of this project is to develop the ability to extract meaningful insights from complex datasets, apply statistical methods to real-world problems, and communicate our findings effectively through visualization and storytelling.
+### YouTube Videos Analysis
+Here I explore the [YouTube trending videos dataset](https://www.kaggle.com/datasets/datasnaek/youtube-new/) and uncover the key factors behind viral content.
+Through exploratory data analysis (EDA) and data visualization, I will analyze engagement patterns, trends, and content characteristics.
+However, this is not just about answering a set of predefined questions.
+I craft my own data-driven story and develop meaningful insights based on it.